Athletics Integrity Resources

 (c) establish and uphold, with input from faculty and the Penn State administration, academic and eligibility standards for student-athletes that reflect Penn State’s high academic values and vision.

 Non-Retaliation and Confidentiality

-The University and the Athletics Department maintain a strict non-retaliation and non-retribution policy for anyone, including but not limited to any Covered Person, who takes action that he/she reasonably believed to be necessary to uphold or enforce compliance with this Code of Conduct, the ICA Policy Manual, the University’s obligations under the NCAA Constitution and Bylaws and Big Ten Handbook, including NCAA and Big Ten principles regarding institutional control, responsibility, ethical conduct and integrity.
+The University and the Athletics Department maintain a strict non-retaliation and non-retribution policy for anyone, including but not limited to any Signing Party, who takes action that he/she reasonably believed to be necessary to uphold or enforce compliance with this Code of Conduct, the ICA Policy Manual, the University’s obligations under the NCAA Constitution and Bylaws and Big Ten Handbook, including NCAA and Big Ten principles regarding institutional control, responsibility, ethical conduct and integrity.
 The University and the Athletics Department shall maintain confidentiality and anonymity with respect to any such report, unless required by law to do otherwise.